Mental health in Australia: Demographics

 The Mental Health Services 2018 Report released by the Australian Institute of Health and Welfare produced a wide spectrum of new statistics about the Australian population.
 Four point two million people or 16.5% of the population received mental health related prescriptions during 2017-2018, Seventy per cent of the prescriptions were for antidepressant medications.
 Tasmania had the highest proportion of those prescriptions at 22%; the smallest proportion was the Northern Territory at 9%.

 In terms of general practice (GP), 12.4% of all consultations were mental health related in 2015-2016.
 Depression was reported to be the most common mental health related diagnosis, estimated at 1 in 3 people.
 Medication was the most common treatment recommendation with 61% of encounters.

 Additionally, reports released by the Australian Health and Wellbeing Institute found that 1 in 3 Indigenous people experience high or very high levels of psychological distress.
 Indigenous individuals are managed by general practitioners at a rate of 1.3 times in comparison with other Australian individuals.

 The prevalence of both depression and perinatal depression within the population of mothers in Australia has been noted by health organisations as rather high, with depression seen in 20% of mothers with children aged 24 months or less.
 Perinatal Depression was found in half of that group.
 These figures equate to 110,000 mothers with depression and 56,000 with perinatal depression.
 The report found that a majority of mothers went for treatment from a GP or a mental health organisation/treatment provider.

+Mental health of Indigenous Australians

 Suicide

 In 2015 suicides reached a 13 year high with 3,027 Australians taking their own life.
 "The male suicide rate ranged from a high of 5.6 times that of females in 1930 to lows of less than twice the female rate in the 1960s and early 1970s—mainly due to the marked rise in female suicide rates at this time.
 Since then, the male suicide rate has fluctuated around 3–4 times that of the female rate".
 It is the number one cause of death of people aged 15 to 44.
 The Australian Bureau of Statistics reports that nearly eight people commit suicide in Australia each day.